 The School of Dental Medicine offers the opportunity to participate in an 8-week, mentored summer research program to interested dental students.
 Selected students will receive a stipend plus additional funding to defray travel expenses for research presentations at scientific meetings.

-Click here to review the most recent presentation listing important details – including the application deadline – and available opportunities for the current year's program.
+Click on the PowerPoint file to the right to review the most recent presentation listing important details – including the application deadline – and available opportunities for the current year's program.

 Interested students should follow the application instructions found here.